justinslack/justinslack.com/show/times-we-used-to-spend-the-funktion.md

 [Move D - Kunststoff](https://www.discogs.com/Move-D-Kunststoff/release/14432)

 **Transcript**: While we primarily played breakbeat orientated records on Fridays there was also space for more four four type tracks.
 This is from Move D's Kunststoff album released in 1995.
 Very much a European record but influenced by Detroit.
 I always saw parallels between this and the kind of techno coming out in the UK at the time on labels like Likemind, Irdial, Buzz, Warp and Planet E. A beauty.

+**Transcript**: Kunstofft was re-released in 2018.
+The vinyl and a digital release is available on [Bandcamp](https://avarecords.bandcamp.com/album/kunststoff).
+Otherwise, you know, Spotify.
+It's an amazing album.

 ### Nuron - Mirage - Likemind (1994)